 Davis says he chose not to work the frenzied “bar shift” (after 9 p.m. until Wisconsin bars close around 2 a.m.), when demand and rates were high.

 Driving day shifts meant he had to work more hours and choose other busy times, like rush hour, to make what bar-shift drivers would make Thursday through Saturday.

 Ready to get started?
-Here’s a link to apply as an Uber Driver Partner.
+Here's a link to sign up as an Uber Driver Partner.

 The Challenges of Starting a Side Hustle